Shinmera/cari3s/README.md

 For the `value-generator` all you need to implement is a method on `compute-value` and provide a sensible default `:text` initarg.

 None of the existing generators are terribly complicated, so if you're still unsure what to do, have a look at their sources.

+## Interfacing with Cari3s
+Cari3s includes a TCP server that can be used for RPC.
+By default the server listens on port 2424.
+It uses a simple UTF-8 protocol that works on a per-line basis.
+Each line sent by a client should be formatted something like this:

+    echo :message "hi!"

+The server will reply in the same format.
+See `serialize-object` for the complete format spec.
+You can use this interface in order to interface with and extend Cari3s with other applications.